eagronin/weather-classification-spark-prepare/README.md

 removeAllDF = df.na.drop()
 ```

-This leaves us with 1,064 rows in dataframe removeAllDF, as can be verified using `removeAllDF.count()`.
+This leaves us with 1,064 rows in data frame removeAllDF, as can be verified using `removeAllDF.count()`.

 The summary statistics for the air temperature at 9am are now as follows: